ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 - To record the crop history after each harvest.

-Besides defining variables to keep track of the last two grown crops, the helper script does not schedule sowing or harvest directly.
+Besides defining variables to keep track of the last two grown crops, the helper script does not schedule sowing or harvesting directly.
 Instead, this continues to be carried out by the various *sowHarvest_* scripts that rely on ``CropSequenceEnforcer`` as a utility model.

-The placeholder class name *Script* in the default *manager* script is certainly not very useful to be kept.
+As first step, please rename the default *Manager* node to ``CropSequenceEnforcer``.
+Next, let us review the "using directives":
+Usually, it is a good idea to keep all the standard *using directives* provided in the default *manager* script.
+After all, we usually do not know at the start from which of the most widely used namespaces we will need to access classes and methods.
+For our current purpose instead, we know that we will generate a very simple and reduced helper script that will only require to access *System* and *Models.Core*.
+Please remove the other namespace imports from the top of the script.

-Please rename the class to ``CropSequenceEnforcer``, as this name better reflects the purpose of the script.
+Subsequently, please rename the placeholder class *Script* to ``CropSequenceEnforcer``, as this clearly documents the purpose of our class.

 Next, we will define two private string variables to keep track of the last two grown crops.
 Initially, these variables should be set to *null*, as we consider that no crops have been grown prior to the start of the simulation.